Use your artist name as your channel name

-The type of notification they'll get from the Official Artist Channel depends on the notification preferences they've had for your other channels.
+The type of notification that they'll get from the Official Artist Channel depends on the notification preferences that they've had for your other channels.
 Preferences from a topic channel do not affect notification settings for the Official Artist Channel.

 - If viewers set bell notifications on the OAC, they'll get bell notifications regardless of their setting on other channels.